walkermatt/ol-popup/README.md

 ### Updating README.md

-`README.md` is generated from the [JSDoc](http://usejsdoc.org/) comments in the source code and the template `util/README.md`.
-To update the API docs edit the comments in the code; to update the other text edit the template (`util/README.md`).
+The API section of the `README.md` is generated from the [JSDoc](http://usejsdoc.org/) comments in the source code.
+To update the API docs edit the comments in the code then run:

-Once you've made edits run the following which will recreate `README.md` using the JSDoc comments and template:

     npm run doc